YoranBrondsema/yoranbrondsema/content/post/introducing-curvo-a-better-way-of-saving-money.md

 ---
-title: "Introducing Enzo: a better way of saving money"
+title: "Introducing Curvo: a better way of saving money"
 slug: introducing-enzo-a-better-way-of-saving-money
 date: 2019-05-11T16:32:29-05:00
 tags: ["Investing"]
-description: "We are starting Enzo, whose mission is to improve the financial well-being of our generation."
+description: "We are starting Curvo, whose mission is to improve the financial well-being of our generation."
 ---

-Together with [Thomas](https://twitter.com/tomketch), my co-founder from [Sutori](https://www.sutori.com), we started a new side-project called Enzo.
+Together with [Thomas](https://twitter.com/tomketch), my co-founder from [Sutori](https://www.sutori.com), we started a new side-project called Curvo.
-With Enzo, we want to drastically improve the financial well-being of our generation by passively investing your savings instead of keeping it all in a savings account.
+With Curvo, we want to drastically improve the financial well-being of our generation by passively investing your savings instead of keeping it all in a savings account.
 It grew from the realization that investing is difficult, time-consuming, yet is crucial for our generation to be prepared for the future.